se-sic/VaRA-Tool-Suite/README.md

 ## Running experiments and analyzing projects
 VaRA-TS provides different preconfigured experiments and projects.
-In order to execute an experiment on a project we use BenchBuild an empirical-research toolkit.
+In order to execute an experiment on a project we use BenchBuild, an empirical-research toolkit.

 ### Setup: Configuring BenchBuild
 First, we need to generate a configuration file for BenchBuild, this is done with: